 If you or a loved one is struggling with schizoaffective disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about schizoaffective disorder treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about schizoaffective disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Schizoaffective disorder is a serious and distressing type of mental illness that includes symptoms of schizophrenia along with major depression and occasionally mania.
 Symptoms of schizoaffective disorder can feel like a combination of schizophrenia and bipolar I disorder.
 This disorder leads to hallucinations, delusions, catatonic behavior, disorganized speech, racing thoughts, and episodes of profound hopelessness or sadness.